Home » Do Quaker Parrots Like To Cuddle?

 Jealous Biting

-Biting is usually a sign of aggression in Quakers, but sometimes when it bites you, it’s because it’s showing you love and perhaps also being territorial and jealous at the same time.
+Biting is usually a sign of aggression in Quakers.
+Sometimes, when it bites you, it’s showing you love and perhaps being territorial and jealous at the same time.

-Parrots have a jealous streak when they become attached to a single caregiver, especially if it lacks an opposite-sex, same-species cagemate.
+Parrots have a jealous streak when they become attached to a single caregiver, especially if they lack an opposite-sex, same-species cagemate.

-If you’re that caregiver and your attention isn’t focused on them, it may manifest as jealous aggression.
+If you’re that person and your attention isn’t focused on them, it may manifest as jealous aggression.

 If this happens only occasionally, it’s unlikely to be a problem.
 However, if it becomes a regular occurrence, you must stop the jealousy so the aggression doesn’t worsen.

 Encourage a Quaker parrot to interact with other people in the household.
-Give someone else one or two of the daily bird-caring responsibilities (like feeding) so it becomes familiar to them.
+Give someone else one or two daily care responsibilities (like feeding) so they become more familiar.

 Preening

-Quaker parrots preen their feathers to get rid of dirt and ectoparasites (like mites) and remove or organize them.
+Quaker parrots preen to remove dirt and ectoparasites (like mites) and remove or organize their feathers.
 If a Quaker preens you, it’s showing love and affection as it would toward a flock mate.